hernanrychter/projectoFinal-JS/README.md

 # JAVASCRIPT
-Final project approved in the JavaScript subject of the Full Stack Developer career of Coder House Going ahead with the same prior idea of the web developed by myself in the first subjet (Web Develoment) of the career, I added JavaScript to include and Admin page to add or remove real state products, updating the principal web (final client) through Local Storage.
+Final project approved in the JavaScript subject of the Full Stack Developer career of Coder House Continuing with the same prior idea of the web developed subjet of the career, I added JavaScript to include and Admin page in order to add or remove real state products, updating the principal web (final client) through Local Storage.
 Then, I let you the actual web page of the company in order to compare the advance of the new one.
 LINK => http://www.inmobiliariarychter.com.ar